 Day 1 ARRIVE IN LIMA, PERU

-Welcome to Lima, where you will be met by a Cosmos representative.
+Welcome to Lima, where you will be met by a Monograms representative.

 Day 2 LIMA–PUERTO MALDONADO–TAMBOPATA ECO LODGE